wp-plugins/emailprotect/readme.txt

 == Description ==

-EMAILProtect use regular expression to locate, split and replace the e-mail string with a JavaScript function - which put the parts back together and print an clickable e-mailaddress.
+EMAILProtect use regular expression to locate, split and replace the e-mail string with a JavaScript function - which put the parts back together and print a clickable e-mailaddress.

 Most crawlers thees days are "non-javascript crawlers" (to speed up the crawling process)